 The American Association of Colleges of Nursing has instituted a requirement that all CRNAs must have a Doctor of Nurse Anesthesia Practice (DPN) degree instead of a Master of Science in Nurse Anesthesia degree beginning in 2025.
-Any CRNAs who have completed their MSN prior to that date will be grandfathered in.
+Any CRNAs who completed their MSN prior to that date will be grandfathered in.
 Programs offering CRNA education must start procedures to switch their programs over from MSN to DPN beginning in 2015.

 Typical CRNA programs take two to three years to complete, depending upon whether the student is pursuing their Master’s degree (MSN) or a Doctor of Nurse Anesthesia Practice (DPN) degree.
 There are approximately 100 CRNA programs in the United States; competition to gain entrance to these programs is fierce.
 We’ve compiled a list of the top CRNA programs available.

 For any student interested in pursuing a career as a nurse anesthetist, determining which program to attend should be based on a variety of factors.
-Although the rankings granted to the schools are an important tool, a prospective student must look at other factors including location of the school, requirements for entrance, accreditation, standing and financial issues in determining the program that is best suited for that individual.
+Although the rankings granted to the schools are an important tool, a prospective student must look at other factors including the location of the school, requirements for entrance, accreditation, standing, and financial issues in determining the program that is best suited for that individual.

 1. University of Texas Health Science Center Houston

 The nurse anesthesia program at the UT Health Cizik School of Nursing provides a unique learning experience for students who have their BSN degrees and want to also pursue a DNP.
 In fact, there are no BSN to DNP nurse anesthesia programs in any other public university in the state of Texas.
 The state-of-the-art simulation lab at the Cizik School of Nursing also allows students to experience and practice treating conditions that occur only rarely in clinical settings.
 This helps prepare the students so that they will know exactly what to do when they encounter the same situation with a real patient.